clpo13/cat2/README.md

 ## TODO

-- [ ] print from stdin if no files specified
+- [X] print from stdin if no files specified
 - [ ] integration and/or unit tests
+- [ ] formatting options (line numbers, compressed whitespace, etc.)

 ## License